eik-lib/website/docs/client_aliases.md

 ### Using an aliased version

-Creating aliases for NPM packages that have an Eik mirror allows you to include the alias script tags in your application without needing to update the script tag every time you publish a new bundle version.
+Creating aliases for NPM scoped packages allows you to include the alias script tags in your application without needing to update the script tag every time you publish a new bundle version.

 ```js
 <script type="module" defer src="https://myeikserver.com/npm/lodash/v4/index.js">